danchoi/elinks.vim/README.markdown

 ## Synopsis

-    ,o
-    ,O
+    <leader>o
+    <leader>O
     :[n]EMarks
     :[n]EHist

+    <leader> is your mapleader.
+Probably , or \

 Longer version:

-    ,o opens the hyperlink under or after the cursor in Elinks ,O opens the hyperlink under or after the cursor in Elinks in a new Elinks tab :[n]EMarks prints the last n Elinks bookmarks into your Vim buffer (default n is 1) :[n]EHist prints the last n items from Elinks' history into your Vim buffer (default n is 1)
+    <leader>o opens the hyperlink under or after the cursor in Elinks
+    <leader>O opens the hyperlink under or after the cursor in Elinks in a new Elinks tab
+    :[n]EMarks prints the last n Elinks bookmarks into your Vim buffer (default n is 1) :[n]EHist prints the last n items from Elinks' history into your Vim buffer (default n is 1)